-The act of writing a brief and delegating work to a freelance or external content creator can make any mid-range control freak start to sweat.
-But if you’re able to master the art of crafting a great content brief, it could be the start of a wonderful – and wonderfully productive – work relationship.
+The act of writing a brief and delegating work can make any mid-range control freak start to sweat.
+But if you’re able to master the art of crafting a great content brief, it could be the start of a wonderfully productive work relationship.

 “A content brief?
 That sounds like the kind of trivial work I detest.
 And how can I trust this freelancer anyway?
 Have I even met them?
 What if they bollocks up the whole project and there’s no time to fix it?
 They’ll take us all down!
 Look, it’s too complicated.
 I’ll just create the content myself.”